 If you’re concerned for the safety of yourselves and your guests, we definitely discourage destination weddings for the time being.
 If you’re still dreaming of a destination wedding, there’s always the option to choose a later date.

 Also, shopping for locally made wedding gowns can help a lot with the wedding dress search.
 Many bridal gown boutiques are experiencing a delay in production because many of their factories are in China.
-So, to avoid falling in love with a dress that won’t have time to make it into your hands by wedding day, find locally produced wedding dresses or purchase right off the rack.
-Call a bridal shop in your area and ask if they have options to take straight home off the rack.
+So, to avoid falling in love with a dress that won’t have time to make it into your hands by the wedding day, find locally produced wedding dresses or purchase right off the rack.
+Call a bridal shop in your area and ask if they have options to take it straight home off the rack.

 Consider communal-use items and self-service stations.